Patient Rights and Responsibilities

 - Know the individual(s) responsible for, as well as those providing, your care, treatment and services

-- Family or representatives notification of your admission and input in care decisions; Designate any individual to be present for emotional support during course of stay
+- Family or representatives notification of your admission and input in care decisions; designate any individual to be present for emotional support during the course of your stay

 - An appropriate assessment and management of your pain

 - Be free from restraints and seclusion of any form that are not medically necessary or are used as a means of coercion, discipline, convenience or retaliation by staff

 - Have advance directives and for hospitals to respect and follow those directives; the hospital honors advance directives, in accordance with law and regulation and the hospital’s capabilities, religious directives and policies

 - End-of-life care: request no resuscitation or life-sustaining treatment